 Don’t hang out with people who bring you down, make you feel bad, or have no common interests as you to have something to do.
 While it’s hard to adapt to life-changing events and get settled into a new place and challenging to go it alone, you will only worsen your overall emotional health when you spend time with the wrong people.

-Even if it’s lonely, allow yourself time to yourself, focus on being the lady boss you want to be, and when you do make an effort, go where you feel the connections are genuine.
+Even if it’s lonely, allow time to yourself, focus on being the lady boss you want to be, and when you make an effort, go where you feel the connections are genuine.
 Everything happens for a reason, and you will figure it all out. 🙂